This article explains the event-based software architecture, its advantages, and possible disadvantages for the development of embedded systems.

 IMT has successfully used the event-based software architecture approach in many development projects.
 Since this architecture style has proven to be very successful, in recent years we have also implemented an event-based runtime – “DATAFLOW Runtime” and an event-based software design tool “DATAFLOW Designer” to be even more efficient in device development.
 This now also enables our customers to easily apply the event-based approach to their own software projects.

 In this article, the event-based software architecture is presented in more detail.
-This architecture style is one of many different styles, which have developed since the beginnings of software architecture in the 1960s, besides for example
+This architectural style is one of many different styles, which have developed since the beginnings of software architecture in the 1960s, for example

 The event-based architecture style is particularly strong in embedded development.
 This may be due to the following special requirements and limitations of embedded systems: